weegary/PythonBasic/Chp2.md

 output:
 Gary Wee
 ```
-// Learn More: String Processing
+// Learn More: String Processing (To Be Continued...)

 ## Number